ernjvr/git_lesson/README.md

-This repository contains the files used for a git lesson
+This repository contains the files used for a git lesson and more